-A Funeral Bond is NOT like Funeral Insurance.
-If you stop making payments towards your Funeral Bond you will not lose your bond.
 Funeral Insurance requires monthly premiums, which can increase significantly after you turn 50 and many do not provide refunds if you miss a payment.
 With funeral bonds, you make instalments that suit your budget, weekly, fortnightly, or monthly.

 Funeral Bonds and Centrelink

-Funeral Bonds do have some advantages and probably the most favourable is that they are exempt from Centrelink means testing.
+One of the favourable advantages of funeral bonds is that $15,000 per individual is exempt from Centrelink means testing.
 This allows you to reduce your assessable assets for the Services Australia means test and potentially may make you eligible for part or all of the aged care pension.
 We strongly recommend you seek professional financial advice to clarify your own situation and determine if this is the right choice for you.

 How Safe are Funeral Bonds?